Gorey Community School

-Gorey Community School is located in Gorey County Wexford, Ireland.
+Gorey Community School is a secondary school in Gorey, County Wexford, Ireland.
 It is the largest school in Ireland, and (as of 2018) had over 1500 students enrolled.

 History

 Gorey Community School was established in 1993, following the amalgamation of the nearby Christian Brothers School (CBS), Vocational College and Loreto Abbey schools.
 When the amalgamated school first opened, it had 1297 students enrolled.
 As of 2018, the school had a student population of over 1500, and a teaching staff of more than 100.

 The school occupies a large site of almost 20 acre which comprises playing fields, basketball courts, and tennis courts.
 In 2000 a new extension was opened.
 The construction of a further extension began in September 2007 and was completed in October 2008.
 There are now over 90 classrooms, several specialist rooms, special needs facilities and a large gymnasium.
 Yet another extension was opened in 2012.

 After several years of fundraising, an oratory was built in 2004.
 With seating for over 200 people, school masses, memorial services, parent meetings are held in the oratory.

 Gorey Community School (GCS) is managed by a board of management, which includes 6 representatives from the trustees (the Vocational Education Committee, the Loreto order and the CBS), two teachers representatives and two parents representatives).